upgrades-migrations/preupgrade-assistant/doc/module_writing_tutorial/README.md

 group_title = WhateverGroupName
 ```

-E.g. look at this group
+For example, refer to the group
 (Databases)[https://github.com/upgrades-migrations/preupgrade-assistant-modules/tree/el6toel7/RHEL6_7/databases].
 You can specify any number of groups and levels of groups (sub-groups).
-But
+However,
-in case of creating directory structure without the `group.ini` file, any modules
+if you create the directory structure without the `group.ini` file, any modules
 under such groups will not be discovered by PA.

 Here is example of a compose with
 wrong and right structure inside the top-level directory:

 ```